 Font selection - using a web safe font will ensure your recipients always see the design you want them to see.
 If you're using a specialized custom font be aware that not everyone will be able to view it.
+Keep the number of fonts used to a minimum as too many will increase load times.

 Use global fonts - Knak allows you to define a font at the brand level which you can then build with by using the 'Inherit font' in the font section menu.
 That allows you to easily change the font in one place rather than in every email & module.

 File size - images can add lots of weight to your email which is a bad thing for email deliverability so keep the image file size as small as possible.
 Most image editing programs like Photoshop have an option to export a web friendly (smaller file size) version of an image which we recommend using.
+We recommend keeping the total file sizes of all images in an email under 1mb total.
+That could mean 10 100kb images or 2 500kb images.

 Alt text - you should assume that some email recipients will have images blocked by default.
 Make sure you set relevant alt text to account for that.
 And ensure your ratio of image to text isn't too high so the email still works if images are blocked.